 A mobile unit can be used to monitor on an ad-hoc basis any area not adequately covered by fixed monitors.
 The units can also be used for area investigations.

-Trend graphs can be plotted from the programme (Microsoft Excel based) that we have developed to chart results from the forty odd units under our direct supervision.
+Trend graphs can be plotted from the program (Microsoft Excel based) that we have developed to chart results from the forty-odd units under our direct supervision.

 While we do not advocate that all mines or industrial concerns need to go to the limits outlined above, it is worth considering that the units installed around an undertaking may provide extremely valuable information that could be of use in research work.